hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 ![Unofficial Godot Engine for the Raspberry Pi](unofficial-godot-raspberry-pi.jpg)

-**NOTES**:
+## Limitations

-- Currently only the Raspberry Pi 4 is supported.
-In case you only need to use export templates, you can use the ones from [FRT: a Godot "platform" targeting single board computers](https://github.com/efornara/frt), which offers support for multiple Raspberry Pi revisions.
+- Currently **only** the Raspberry Pi 4 is supported.
+In case you just need to use export templates, you can use the ones from [FRT: a Godot "platform" targeting single board computers](https://github.com/efornara/frt), which offers support for multiple Raspberry Pi revisions.
 - The Raspberry Pi only supports GLES2.
 - The Raspberry Pi doesn't support GPU particles, only CPU particles.
 - We don't have Godot 3.0.6 binaries because it doesn't have GLES2 support, only GLES3.